-This investment approach is not an impossible endeavor as some investors have been able to use this strategy to accurately foresee market shifts consistently, thereby gaining a substantial advantage over their buy-and-hold counterparts.
+This investment approach is not an impossible endeavor.
+Some investors have been able to use this strategy to accurately foresee market shifts consistently, thereby gaining a substantial advantage over their buy-and-hold counterparts.

 According to the estimation put forward by Morningstar, between 2004 and 2014, some portfolios that were managed actively and moved in and out of the market returned 1.5% below passively managed portfolios.
-To gain an edge, therefore, active investors, i.e., those who make use of this trading strategy, have to be accurate or precise, at least 70% of the time.
+Therefore, to gain an edge, active investors, i.e., those who use this trading strategy, have to be accurate or precise, at least 70% of the time.
 This is practically impossible over that period.

 A Few Short Tips to Keep In Mind